elishacloud/Silent-Hill-2-Enhancements/README.md

  * [**Audio Script Builder**](AudioScripts) - Allows you to create or update the SH2 audio files.
  * **ASI Loader** - Loads custom libraries with the file extension .asi into the game using [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader).
+ * **Black Pillar Box Fix** - Forces all dynamically made letterboxing and pillarboxing to be black in color.
  * **Borderless Windowed Mode** - Enable or disable windows border.
 Requires Windowed Mode to be enabled (WndMode = 1).
  * **Catacomb's Meat Cold Room Fix** - Updates the color and lighting of the catacomb's meat cold rooms to be more like the PS2 version of the game.
  * **Cemetery Lighting Fix** - Fixes an issue where wrong data is used when saving the game in the cemetery, which can corrupt fog effects.